megamixcraft/Tutorial-for-html/README.md

 # Tutorial-for-html

-This is a tutorial which will cavover Html and CSS.
+This is a tutorial which will covers Html and CSS.